Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 1. In a web browser log into your [Github](https://github.com/) account.

 2. Open [Getting Started with Time Series in Snowflake associated GitHub Repository](https://github.com/Snowflake-Labs/sfguide-getting-started-with-time-series-using-snowflake-streaming-sis-ml-notebooks).
-    - This repository contains all the code you need to successfully complete this Quickstart guide.
+    - This repository contains all the code you need to successfully complete this quickstart guide.

 3. Click on the **"Fork"** button near the top right.